williamdemeo/Math700Homework/README.md

         git add Homework01.tex
 		git commit -m "this added sentence makes the proof clearer"

-    (This phrase in quotes is your comment explaining, if possible, *why* the change was made.)
+    (In quotes is your comment explaining, if possible, *why* the changes were made.)

 6. [Push][] your changes to the remote GitHub repository: